IntelRealSense/realsense-ros/realsense_ros_person/README.md

 This package contains a ROS wrapper for Intel's Person library.
 The realsense_ros_person package provides a image-based stategy to follow the people in front of the camera as a ROS nodelet.
-The objective of this module is to find out the informations(can be pose,oriantation,id etc.) of a person(or a specific person) in the images.
+The objective of this module is to find out the information (can be pose, orientation, id etc.) of a person (or a specific person) in the images.

 ## 1. Design and Usage
 ---------------------------------------
-Peron package consists of 2 nodelets:
+    The person package consists of 2 nodelets:
-1. realsense_ros_person nodelet is the Peson API wrapper for ROS.
+    1. realsense_ros_person nodelet is the Person API wrapper for ROS.
-2. realsense_ros_person_sample_nodelet - demo for usage of Person ROS API - visualize
-output of realsense_ros_person nodelet, provide GUI for realsense_ros_person node control(Start tracking, Register/Recognize users)
+    2. realsense_ros_person_sample_nodelet - demo for usage of Person ROS API - visualize output of realsense_ros_person nodelet, provide GUI for realsense_ros_person node control(Start tracking, Register/Recognize users)
 ---------------------------------------
 ## 2. Run person nodes (Person API wrapper + sample):
 ### For person tracking feature